The Langhe, Roero, and Monferrato regions: UNESCO landscapes in Piedmont

 Here, you can breathe in the most authentic spirit of the Langhe — a land of quiet paths, secluded farmhouses, and rural life that still endures.

-The Roero: Landscapes of Sand and Cliffs
+The Roero: landscapes of sand and rocche

 Monferrato: Hills, Castles, and Authentic Flavors